Anyone in marketing knows there are a lot of cooks in the kitchen, which can make moving through an approval process a real pain.

 Status tracking isn’t simply a project management issue.
-With the massive amount of content and projects being handled by creative teams today, marketing teams need a way to systematically track the work and approval status across all campaigns.
+With the massive amount of content and projects being handled by creative teams today, marketing teams need a way to track the work and approval status across all campaigns systematically.

 The progression of a marketing approval process depends highly on your marketing team’s size and the project types.
 An efficient approval process can be built by structuring these core areas.

-The first step to improve a marketing approval process is mapping out who's involved in each part of your marketing campaign and who’s approving content before launching it for your customers..
-Identify which internal departments should have a final say in marketing materials, and if any external partners need to review campaign assets before publishing.
+The first step to improve a marketing approval process is mapping out who's involved in each part of your marketing campaign and who’s approving content before launching it for your customers.
+Identify which internal departments should have the final say in marketing materials and if any external partners need to review campaign assets before publishing.

 The creative brief or project plan should be the first piece of approved content.
 It’s important to have a process that indicates that all team members and stakeholders have signed the marketing plans and any design comps prior to starting any creative work.

-To ensure clarity in the process, seperate your internal review steps from the external ones.
-This allows your creative team to efficiently collaborate, and shield that internal work from clients or high-level stakeholders who only need to see certain versions.
+To ensure clarity in the process, separate your internal review steps from the external ones.
+This allows your creative team to efficiently collaborate and shield internal work from clients or high-level stakeholders who only need to see certain versions.

 You’re often met with questions like who should be involved in an approval or project and what defines it.
-Regardless of the type of organization, emphasize on project visibility and structure that clearly explains every review stage and the tasks involved.
-Ask the following:
+Regardless of the type of organization, emphasize project visibility and structure that clearly explains every review stage and the tasks involved.

 Configuring approval stages isn’t necessarily about reducing the number of versions, comments, or people involved in the approval process.
 It’s about making sure reviewers receive content at the correct time with context, so they're adding appropriate comments and feedback based on what other people have contributed.